jasonlau/Wordpress-User-Meta-Manager/readme.txt

 1. screenshot-1.png The User Meta Manager Home screen.

 == Changelog ==

+= 3.1.4 =
+Made some changes to the UI.
+A pro extension is now available to extend this plugin.
+Due to some complaints I received, the free version is now limited to 100 users.

 = 3.1.3 =
 Added some new short codes for displaying the user profile editor, login form, and more.